Series: WHITE TRASH ZOMBIE

 > Attain super strength through excessive brain consumption

-Note added after reading book 2: Although there are still a few points in the mythology that still need clearing up (like the zombies' inability to recognize a fellow zombie on sight—or smell), book 2 does clear up a lot of questions for me.
-The author builds the new information in as part of the plot, although it is presented in kind of an info-dump manner.
+Note added after reading book 2: Although there are still a few points in the mythology that still need clarification (like the zombies' inability to recognize a fellow zombie on sight—or smell), book 2 does answer a lot of my questions.
+The author adds the new information to the story, although it is presented in an info-dump manner.
 Still, better to get all the details out there, one way or another.

 Click HERE to listen to a lengthy audio excerpt (scroll down a bit to find it).
 Click HERE to read a print excerpt.